Kinetic proofreading: Specificity paradox

 In protein synthesis, the error rate is on the order of $10^{-4} = e^{-9.2}$.
 This means that when a ribosome is matching anticodons of tRNA to the codons of mRNA, it matches complementary sequences correctly nearly all the time.
 Hopfield noted that because of how similar the substrates are (the difference between a wrong codon and a right codon can be as small as a difference in a single base), an error rate that small is unachievable with a one-step mechanism.
 Both wrong and right tRNA can bind to the ribosome, and if the ribosome can only discriminate between them by complementary matching of the anticodon, it must rely on the small free energy difference between binding three matched complementary bases or only two.

-A one-shot machine which tests whether the codons match or not by examining whether the codon and anticodon are bound will not be able to tell the difference between wrong and right codon with an error rate less than $10^{-4} = e^{-9.2}$ unless the free energy difference is at least 9.2kT, which is much larger than the free energy difference for single codon binding.
+A one-shot machine which tests whether the codons match or not by examining whether the codon and anticodon are bound will not be able to tell the difference between wrong and right codon with an error rate less than $10^{-4} = e^{-9.2}$ unless the free energy difference is at least 9.2 kT, which is much larger than the free energy difference for single codon binding.
 This is a thermodynamic bound, so it cannot be evaded by building a different machine.
 However, this can be overcome by kinetic proofreading, which introduces an irreversible step through the input of energy.

 Another molecular recognition mechanism, which does not require expenditure of free energy is that of conformational proofreading.
 The incorrect product may also be formed but hydrolyzed at a greater rate than the correct product, giving the possibility of theoretically infinite specificity the longer you let this reaction run, but at the cost of large amounts of the correct product as well.
 (Thus there is a tradeoff between product production and its efficiency.)
 The hydrolytic activity may be on the same enzyme, as in DNA polymerases with editing functions, or on different enzymes.